wix-playground/dapperdox/README.md

 ### `go-swagger`

-Swaggerly depends on a fork of [go-swagger](https://github.com/zxchris/go-swagger) as it's specification parser.
+Swaggerly depends on a fork of [go-swagger](https://github.com/zxchris/go-swagger) as its specification parser.
 This fork adds missing support for complex object response (arrays of objects), and the Swaggerly specific versioning scheme.
 Versioning is currently implemented on the `feature/swaggerly-versioning-extension` branch, and it is on this branch that Swaggerly depends.